 When you create or delete accounts manually, there is always room for error, and it takes time to do so.
 If you automate the provisioning and deprovisioning of accounts, you can ensure that employees, contractors, and partners have access on day zero and lose it immediately when they leave.
 This is even more important in hybrid workplaces with a lot of workforce churn.
 Platforms like Okta and Microsoft Entra ID provide automated workflows that link your HR system.
 That way, when HR takes action to offboard an employee, for example, IAM takes action to rescind that user's access immediately.
 This also reduces orphaned accounts, which are one of the leading vectors for unauthorized access.

-IAM is not something you can just “set and forget.”
+IAM is not something you can just "set and forget."
 Performing access reviews regularly helps make sure the user's entitlements remain valid as their roles change.
 Compliance frameworks like SOX, HIPAA, and GDPR dictate periodic access reviews, but they provide a strategic security benefit as well, helping identify over-privileged accounts that can be exploited.
-Some authorization and access management tools support access reviews and certifications at scale, often with AI recommendations to speed up the decision-making, which strengthens security and streamlines compliance audits.
+Some authorization and access management tools support access reviews and certifications at scale, often with AI recommendations to speed up decision-making, which strengthens security and streamlines compliance audits.

 Finally, IAM must be integrated with Security Information and Event Management (SIEM) systems to provide continuous monitoring capabilities.
 Examples of account compromises include attempts to log in from unusual hours, spikes in the number of privilege escalation requests, and multiple failed MFA inputs.
 By correlating IAM data with other security telemetry stored in the SIEM, security organizations can get a complete picture of suspicious events.
 This integration effectively creates a cycle: IAM enforces policies, SIEM detects anomalies, and IAM and SIEM create a feedback loop that improves threat detection and response.

 While IAM brings many security and compliance benefits, it also comes with challenges.
-Organizations that do not address those risks will likely find their IAM programs are not meeting expectations.
+Organizations that do not address those risks will likely find that their IAM programs are not meeting expectations.
 Below are some of the most common challenges organizations will face.

 IAM systems are powerful, but integrating those solutions with legacy systems and applications can be a challenge.
 Many legacy systems were built without consideration of modern identity standards and therefore do not support protocols like SAML, OAuth, or OpenID Connect.
 Today's IAM platforms support these standards with ease, but connecting to legacy systems often necessitates custom connectors, proxies, or manual workflows.
 Such workarounds can be inefficient and even create security holes.
 To successfully deploy IAM, organizations need solutions that work with both cloud-native and legacy ecosystems, managing security and access control from a singular location.